denismr/SymmetricPCVT/README.md

 * C++14
 * Lua (luajit)

-I may implement the algorithm in more languages if there are demand.
+I may implement the algorithm in more languages if there is demand.
 One such a possibility is a C wrapper for the C++ implementation, so that it can be used with FFI.

 ## How to use it?